Ahmadjajja/Machine-Learning_and_its-privacy-implications/README.md

 ## Resources

 - Did you miss your session?
 Don't worry!
-You can watch the recorded lecture from this file.
+You can watch the recorded lecture from this <a href="./Material">folder</a>.

 ## Contact

-- For any queries or suggestions, please reach out to us at [iCodeGuru](https://icode.guru/join/).
+- Join our community on [iCodeGuru](www.icode.guru/join) to connect with fellow learners and volunteer mentors.